hashicorp/nomad/website/source/docs/agent/configuration/index.html.md

   [bind_addr](#bind_addr).
 If the bind address is `0.0.0.0` then the first private IP found is advertised.
 You may advertise an alternate port as well.
   The values support [go-sockaddr/template format][go-sockaddr/template].
+  Note that if you specify an IPv6 address, you need to enclose it into square brackets and explicitly specify the port number.

   - `http` - The address to advertise for the HTTP interface.
 This should be reachable by all the nodes from which end users are going to use the Nomad